ecaoili24/holbertonschool-higher_level_programming/README.md

 The following repository covers programs written in Python for the Higher Level Programming curriculum at Holberton School.
 Holberton

-## What Sets Holberton Students Apart From Any Other
+## What Sets Holberton Students Apart

 | Key Qualities | Why? |
 | --- | --- |